Stuk/jszip/documentation/api_jszip/file_data.md

 name                | type    | description
 --------------------|---------|------------
 name                | string  | the name of the file.
-You can specify folders in the name : the folder separator is a forward slash ("/"). data                | String/ArrayBuffer/Uint8Array/Buffer/Blob/Promise | the content of the file. options             | object  | the options.
+You can specify folders in the name : the folder separator is a forward slash ("/"). data                | String/ArrayBuffer/Uint8Array/Buffer/Blob/Promise/Nodejs stream | the content of the file. options             | object  | the options.

 Content of `options` :